Our mission is to provide a distinguished tribute

 Wake & District remains focused on future achievement, despite all of our past accomplishments.
 We take great pride in all our endeavors and realize there is always a higher level of excellence to be won.
 We strive to be humble and grateful for our members, our collective talents and hard work, and the opportunities we have to perform and grow.
 Our members share strong bonds beyond the competition circle, fostering relationships with other members of the team; allowing us to flourish as an organization and allows us to continue to move forward.

-The band at large is under the leadership of Pipe Major Dalton Marshall and Drum Sergeant Michael Iannuzzi.
-Our Grade 3 program is under the direction of Pipe Major Ken McKeveney – a piping professional and EUSPBA judge — alongside Pipe Sergeant Seth Wells and our lead tip — Michael Iannuzzi.
+Our Grade 4 is under the leadership of Pipe Major Paul Landers and lead tip Fisher Reese.
+Our Grade 3 program is under the direction of Pipe Major Ken McKeveny – a piping professional and EUSPBA judge — alongside Pipe Sergeant Seth Wells and lead tipper Kelsey Barry.

 Band members continue to work together to accomplish common goals, both on the field and off.
 While we focus on our goals in competition, we recognize our duty within the community to be in service and perpetuate the art form.
 Our teaching programs are thriving, and we continually focus on cultivating new players as a means of keeping the art form alive.
 We welcome individuals who already play pipes or drums and are interested in joining a success-driven group of like-minded musicians.